 Neuroimmunology Genomics and Prognostics

-Multiple Sclerosis, Neuroimmunology, Genetics, Prognostics, Pregnancy, Biostatistics, Epidemiology
+Multiple Sclerosis, Neuroimmunology, Women’s Health, Pregnancy, Neonatal Outcomes, Genetics, Pharmacogenomics, Prognostics, Outcomes Research, Biostatistics, Epidemiology

 Multiple Sclerosis (MS) is an autoimmune degenerative disease of the central nervous system.
-Globally MS affect about 2.5 million people, in Australia, MS prevalence is around 1 in 1,000, equating to about 25,000 Australians.
-Multiple Sclerosis represents a significant burden to Australian society with an estimated annual cost of $1 billion AUD, due the cost of lost productivity, disease-modifying therapy, and other healthcare-associated costs that increase markedly with disease-associated disability.
+Globally MS affect about 2.8 million people, in Australia, MS prevalence is around 1 in 1,000, equating to about 23,000 Australians.
+Multiple Sclerosis represents a significant burden to Australian society with an estimated annual cost of >$1.7 billion AUD, due to lost productivity, and healthcare costs that increase markedly with disease-associated disability

 The long-term disability outcomes of people with Multiple Sclerosis (MS) vary greatly, ranging from little or no disease-associated disability, to severe disease that can render individuals wheelchair or bed-bound within a decade of onset.
-Further, MS disproportionately affects 2.5 times more women than men, and is usually diagnosed during a woman’s reproductive years (20-40).
+Further, MS disproportionately affects 3 times more women than men, and is usually diagnosed during a woman’s reproductive years (20-40).
+My group’s research focus sits at the intersection between biology and clinical outcomes research.

 Our research falls under three broad umbrellas:

-- Identification of genetic and epigenetic signals associated with disease outcomes and disease states
+- Identification of genetic and epigenetic signals associated with disease outcomes and treatment response

 - Integration of biological (biomarker, genetic) and environmental data with clinical outcomes data to inform prognostic modelling